-7 Public water systems are defined per Health and Safety code section 116275.
+6 Public water systems are defined per Health and Safety code section 116275.

-8 On October 6, 2017 amendments to Sections 13560 and 13561 of Chapter 7.3 (commencing with Section 13560) of Division

-7 of, and to add Sections 13560.5 and 13561.2 to, the Water Code, relating to potable reuse that modify terminology.
+7 On October 6, 2017 amendments to Sections 13560 and 13561 of Chapter 7.3 (commencing with Section 13560) of Division 7 of, and to add Sections 13560.5 and 13561.2 to, the Water Code, relating to potable reuse that modify terminology.
 For example, Surface Water Augmentation (SWA) is now titled Reservoir Water Augmentation (RWA).
 However, for the purpose of this report the term SWA is utilized for this practice.

-- What toxicological information is available for these constituents? - Would the constituent list change based on the level of treatment?
+- What are the appropriate constituents to be monitored in recycled water, and what are the applicable monitoring methods and detection limits? - What toxicological information is available for these constituents? - Would the constituent list change based on the level of treatment?
 If so, how? - What are the possible indicators (i.e., surrogates) that represent a suite of CECs? - What levels of CEC should trigger enhanced monitoring in recycled water, groundwater, or surface water?

 The 2010 Panel produced several products to guide the State Water Board's update of their recycled water management approaches relative to CECs.
 First, the Panel developed a riskbased framework for prioritizing and selecting CECs for recycled water monitoring programs (Anderson et al., 2010).
 The framework was then used to develop a short list of recommended monitoring parameters, including both health-based (i.e., toxicologically relevant CECs) and performance-based indicators (i.e., CECs with representative physicochemical properties and structures tested to demonstrate a capacity for reduction by a particular water treatment process).
 The list also incorporated CECs from multiple source classes (e.g., pharmaceuticals, personal care products, food additives, and hormones).
 Four health-based and five performance-based indicators were identified for recycled water used for groundwater recharge, whereas only three surrogate parameters (i.e., turbidity, chlorine residual, and total coliform bacteria) were recommended for monitoring water used for landscape irrigation (Table 2.1).
 In addition, the Panel developed guidance for interpreting and responding to monitoring results.
 The State Water Board considered the Panel's report and public comments before adopting an amendment to the Recycled Water Policy to establish monitoring requirements for CECs in recycled water (Drewes et al., 2013; SWRCB, 2013b).
-Results of the Panel's 2018 review on the assessment of the current CEC monitoring programs in California and new toxicological information are discussed in Chapters 4 and 5.